Casbaneiro virus removal guide

-Casbaneiro (also known as Metamorfo) is the name of a malicious software that is categorized as a trojan, this particular trojan targets banks and cryptocurrency services.
-Simply said, cyber criminals use this malware to steal sensitive, confidential information that could be misused to generate revenue in one or another way.
-Also, this trojan is capable of operating like a remote access tool (RAT), it can perform various tasks on infected computers.
+Casbaneiro (also known as Metamorfo) is malicious software that is categorized as a trojan.
+This particular trojan targets banks and cryptocurrency services.
+In summary, cyber criminals use this malware to steal sensitive, confidential information that can be misused to generate revenue in various ways.
+This trojan is capable of operating as a remote access tool (RAT) and can perform various tasks on infected computers.

-Casbaneiro trojan can be used as tool to take screenshots, record keystrokes, download and execute various files (executables) and prevent victims from accessing various websites.
-Also, it can update itself by downloading and installing necessary updates.
-By being able to take screenshots, cyber criminals could capture information that is entered in sensitive documents that victims open, and other sensitive details.
-Keystroke logging is a feature that allows them to record pressed keys, which means they could steal logins, passwords and other personal information that is being entered with a keyboard.
-They could use it to steal various accounts, for example, email, social networking, banking, and other accounts.
-They could use them for various purposes, from spreading malware to making fraudulent purchases, transactions, etc. Casbaneiro can be used to download and execute malicious files as well.
-It means that cyber criminals could install additional malware like ransomware, cryptocurrency miners and other unwanted software.
-People who have their computers infected with Casbaneiro could be not able to access various websites, this malware is capable of restricting access to them.
-Furthermore, can collect details about system such as operating system version, list of installed antivirus software, computer name and username.
-Also, it can check whether Trusteer, Diebold Warsaw GAS Tecnologia or various banking application are installed on the operating system.
-Furthermore, this trojan can replace cryptocurrency wallet's address that is saved in clipboard with another one that is owned by a cyber criminal who controls Casbaneiro through its C&C server.
-Casbaneiro could be used to trick people into providing their Outlook account's credentials too.
-It can install malware that, if executed, will display a fake pop-up window saying that there is something wrong with Outlook and ask victim's to enter their credentials through a fake Microsoft login window/page.
+Casbaneiro can be used to take screenshots, record keystrokes, download and execute files (executables), and prevent victims from accessing various websites.
+It can also update itself by downloading and installing necessary updates.
+Through taking screenshots remotely, cyber criminals are able to capture information entered in sensitive documents that victims open, and other private details.
+The keystroke logging feature allows them to record keys pressed, and therefore they can steal logins, passwords, and other personal information entered via the keyboard.
+They can also use this feature to steal various accounts.
+For example, emails, social networking, banking, and others.
+This information is used for a number of purposes such as proliferating malware, making fraudulent purchases, transactions, etc. Casbaneiro might also be used to download and execute malicious files.
+Therefore, cyber criminals can install additional malware including ransomware, cryptocurrency miners, and other unwanted software.
+People with computers infected with Casbaneiro will be unable to access certain websites, since this malware is capable of restricting access.
+Furthermore, it can collect details about the system such as operating system version, list of installed antivirus software, computer name, and username.
+It can check whether Trusteer, Diebold Warsaw GAS Tecnologia, and various banking applications are installed on the operating system.
+This trojan can replace the cryptocurrency wallet address that is saved to the clipboard with another owned by the cyber criminals who control Casbaneiro through a C&C server.
+Casbaneiro might be used to trick people into providing their Outlook account credentials.
+It can also install malware that, if executed, will display a fake pop-up window stating that there is a problem with Outlook and asking victims to enter their credentials through a fake Microsoft login window/page.
 Casbaneiro is a powerful tool that can be used to steal a wide range of information.
-In order to avoid monetary or/and data loss, identity theft, problems with privacy, installation of other malware and other serious issues we recommend to get rid of this trojan as soon as possible.
+To avoid monetary and/or data loss, identity theft, problems with privacy, installation of other malware, and other serious issues, remove this trojan immediately.

 |Name||Casbaneiro (Metamorfo) virus|